 We’re sure we are not alone in putting a lot of time and effort into looking after our diving equipment.
 There are so many things you need to check and be aware of to ensure you’re safe during your dive.

-Given just how vital fitness is to diving, we have put together some great tips to help you how to get fit for those underwater adventures.
+Given just how vital fitness is to diving, we have put together some great tips to help you get fit for those underwater adventures and ready for your next liveaboard diving trip.

 1. Have a Proper Warm-up